-The reason Theradome is effective no matter if your hair is damp or dry is because it acts on your scalp and hair follicles, not your hair.
+The reason Theradome is effective no matter if your hair is damp or dry is that it acts on your scalp and hair follicles, not your hair.

 Theradome’s VL680 proprietary lasers penetrate deep and activate your hair follicles 3 to 5 mm below the surface.
-By using the exact right wavelength of light to penetrate that deep and stimulate hair follicles (which only real lasers and not LEDs can do) laser hair therapy maintains an active growth cycle for your hair.
+By using the exact right wavelength of light to penetrate that deep and stimulate hair follicles.
+Only real lasers and not LEDs can do this.
+Laser hair therapy maintains an active growth cycle for your hair.

-While the difference is very minor, you CAN increase treatment effectiveness by ensuring that the area of your scalp where your hair loss is worst gets the most laser exposure.
-Here’s how to do that.
+While the difference is very minor, you CAN increase treatment effectiveness by ensuring that the worst portion of your scalp gets the most laser exposure.
+Here’s how to do that:

 Why Damp Hair is Optimal for Your Theradome Treatments

 As we just explained, laser hair therapy works by penetrating your scalp to bio-stimulate your hair follicles.
 For this reason, you want the area of your scalp where your hair is thinnest to receive the most laser light.
-This is easier to do when your hair is damp and easily positioned and when you do not have products in your hair to obstruct the light.
+This is easier to do when your hair is damp.
+It is then easily positioned and is optimized when you don’t have products in your hair to obstruct the light.